 Being a board director can be a very rewarding role to take on – both for your professional career and personal life.
-Whether you’ve made the decision to join a board, or are just considering it, I’ve put together five things that you absolutely need to know before you commence on your board journey.
+Whether you’ve made the decision to join a board, or are just considering it, we’ve put together the things that you absolutely need to know for how to get on a board of directors and commence on your boardroom journey.

 Being a director or board member comes with some serious obligations.
 Things like fiduciary duties and legal responsibilities that you can’t delegate to anyone else.
 Before you commence your board journey, it’s worth taking some time to read through some information online to understand your duties and responsibilities as a director.

-A great place to start is sections 180-184 of the Corporations Act 2001 <http://www.austlii.edu.au/au/legis/cth/consol_act/ca2001172/index.html>.
+A great place to start in how to get on a board of directors is sections 180-184 of the Corporations Act 2001.
 Even if the board you join doesn’t operate under this legislation, it’s a good minimum standard to hold yourself to.

 2. You should use a board resume

-When seeking a board position, you should be using a resume prepared specifically for board purposes.
+When seeking how to get on a board of directors, you should be using a resume prepared specifically for board purposes.
 In your board cv there are some particular things that you should cover and focus on that are different from your traditional professional resume.

 3. You should be picky about the board you join